ADPF 442: Background

 The party also argues that the criminalization disproportionally affects black, poor and indigenous women who, by consequence of their financial situation and Brazil's racial animosity climate, have less access to safe abortions; as opposed to white and otherwise higher class women, who may have the opportunity to, among other solutions, travel to countries where abortion is legal.
 (Note: See also: Social apartheid in Brazil.)

-PSOL requests that the Supreme Court invalidate prisons and lawsuits related to voluntary abortions in the first 12 weeks of pregnancy; recognize the constitutional right of women to decide on the interruption of their own pregnancy; and guarantee legal protection to health professionals that perform the proceedure.
+PSOL requests that the Supreme Court invalidate prisons and lawsuits related to voluntary abortions in the first 12 weeks of pregnancy; recognize the constitutional right of women to decide on the interruption of their own pregnancy; and guarantee legal protection to health professionals that perform the procedure.

 Votes

 Rosa Weber

 Former Supreme Court minister Rosa Weber was due for mandatory retirement on 2 October 2023.
 As president, Weber brought the case for deliberation and, as rapporteur, cast the initial, 129-page vote on 22 September 2023 during a virtual session.
 (Note: Minister Rosa Weber's 129-page vote is available, in full, here.)
 Voting on the case was then suspended due to a request by minister Luís Roberto Barroso for an in-person vote.
 Weber voted in favor of the decriminalization of abortion up to 12 weeks.

 Weber went on to retire on 30 September 2023, leaving the presidency of the court to minister Barroso.
 Flávio Dino, Weber's successor to the court set to take office on 22 February 2024, will likely not be able to recast a vote in this case.